LearnersGuild/guide/Learning_Guide/Kickoff.md

 And finally, submit a link to your pull request to [prrr](http://prrr.apps.learnersguild.org).
 A coach will review it and give you feedback on the quality of your specs and rubrics.

-**On average, it should take your team about an hour to push your project outline for review, and no more than two hours.
+**On average, it should take your team about an hour to push your Learning Contract for review, and no more than two hours.
 If it's taking more than that, you're probably getting too mired in product design and should get some support to make some decisions and move on**

 #### Work Plan